chizzletaz/MSP2-TriviaQuiz/README.md

 - A game page for challenge mode
 - A high scores page.

 Each page will have the same header, with options to change sound, music and light/dark mode.
 Except for the landing page, all pages have a button to go back home to the landing page.

 **The landing page**
 will have an option to see the explanation of the game.
 There will be a start button, which opens a link to choose a play mode.
 There is a link to go to the high scores page.
 The settings are displayed at the top of the page.

 **The practice selection page**
 has the option for the user to choose the category and difficulty level of the game.

 **The game page for challenge mode**
 will have a question and answer area.
-There will be an indicator of the score and which question the user is at.
+There will be an indicator of the score and which question the user is on.
 After round 1 and round 2 a modal will pop up to indicate that the user is going to another level.
 When all the three rounds are finished, a modal pops up.
 In the modal there will be an endscore, the option to save the user’s score, the option to play again and a link to the high scores page.

 **The game page for practice mode**
 will be the same as the challenge mode page, except that there is only 1 round.